What Log Cabin Cladding Options Do I Have?

 Examples of size and cladding

-Another Greenway option is the Burnham Log Cabin, measuring 4.8m x 2.8m and presenting double doors midway along one side.
+Another Greenway option is the Ettrick Log Cabin, measuring 4.8m x 2.8m and presenting double doors midway along one side.
 This has 44mm cladding and thus is ideal for use all year round if you wish.
 It also has 18mm roof and flooring in place.

 Can you insulate the floor and roof of your log cabin?